sswires/swires.me/_posts/2023-07-21-using-legendary-for-unreal.md

 This is where [Legendary](https://github.com/derrod/legendary) can help.
 Legendary is a command-line client for the Epic Games Store which allows you to download content you've purchased (or got for free in a giveaway).
-This is originally designed to enable downloading games you own on EGS to enable you to play them on Linux or macOS through tools like WINE.
+This is originally designed to enable downloading games you own on EGS then allow you to play them on Linux or macOS through tools like WINE.
 However, a hidden feature of this CLI client is that it also allows you to download Unreal Engine content, which is itself hidden behind a command line switch when listing content.